huhanGitHub/iOS-App-database/README.md

   title={A First Look at On-device Models in iOS Apps},

-  author={Hu, Han and Huang, Yujin and Chen, Qiuyuan and Zhuo, Terry Tue and Chen, Chunyang},
+  author={Hu, Han and Huang, Yujin and Chen, Qiuyuan and Zhuo, Terry Yue and Chen, Chunyang},

   journal={arXiv preprint arXiv:2307.12328},